Many men choose a vasectomy as a safe and permanent form of contraception. This summary will help explain the vasectomy procedure.

 This surgery is safe.
-There are, however, several possible risks and complications.
+There are, however, several potential risks and complications.
 These are unlikely but possible.
-You need to know about them just in case they happen.
+You need to know about them in case they occur.

 By being informed, you may be able to help your doctor detect complications early.

-Some of the risks are seen in any type of surgery.
-These include:
+Some of the risks are those seen in any type of surgery.
+They include:

 Treating infections may require long-term antibiotics and possibly surgery.

-- Bleeding, either during or after the operation.
+- Bleeding (either during or after the operation).
 It is normal to have some discoloration or swelling of the scrotum after this procedure.
-However if these symptoms continue to progress and cause severe pain, you should let your doctor know.
-Surgery may be needed.
+However, if these symptoms continue to progress and cause severe pain, you should let your doctor know.
+Additional surgery may be needed.

-- Scars are usually barely noticeable after this surgery.
+- Scars (usually barely noticeable after this surgery).

 Other risks and complications are related specifically to these procedures.
-These, again, are not likely.
-However, it is important to know about them.
+They are not likely, but it is important to know about them.

 Although some researchers have linked vasectomy and prostate cancer, scientists appointed by the National Institutes of Health have found NO significant relationship between vasectomy and prostate cancer.